-Interview Special: Sergia Louise Anderson
+Interview special: Sergia Louise Anderson

-Ph: Alloy Images
+Photos: Alloy Images

 I had the honour to chat with one of my biggest inspirations in Pole Dance for an interview: US National Champion, Sergia Louise Anderson!

 Pole Dance Diary: Hi Sergia, thank you very much for your time!

 Sergia: I’m so glad we could meet!
 Thank you for reaching out to me!

 Pole Dance Diary: Please, tell us a little bit about you!
 Where are you from?